LL-GNN: Low Latency Graph Neural Networks on FPGAs for High Energy Physics: Evaluation and Analysis

 \subsection{Comparison with GPUs and CPUs}

 To compare the performance of the proposed design on FPGA with other platforms, we run the JEDI-net models implemented in~\cite{moreno2020jedi} on Intel Xeon Gold 6154 CPU and NVIDIA GeForce RTX 3090 (CUDA 11.8) based on PyTorch (1.12.1) framework.
 The CuDNN libraries are used for optimizing the hardware performance on GPUs.
 Each batch has 1000 graph events (samples) according to~\cite{moreno2020jedi}, so we set the same batch size across all the hardware platforms for a fair comparison.
 CPU power consumption is measured by the pcm-power utility~\cite{han2017ese}, excluding the DRAM power consumption.
 GPU power consumption is measured using nvidia-smi utility.
+The maximum total power consumption of the U250 board is used in comparison, which is 225W.

 We adopt KGPS (Kilo Graphs Per Second), which denotes the number of graph events inferences that run per second, as an indicator of throughput.
-Compared with the JEDI-net implementation on GPU, our FPGA design is 8.7$\sim$9.0 times faster and consumes 9.8$\sim$12.4 times less power.
-In terms of the power efficiency given by KGPS per Watt, our design is 85.4$\sim$111.2 times higher than the GPU implementation.
+Compared with the JEDI-net implementation on GPU, our FPGA design is 8.7$\sim$9.0 times faster.
+In terms of the power efficiency given by KGPS per Watt, our design is 12.6$\sim$13.1 times higher than the GPU implementation.
 When compared to the CPU implementation, our FPGA implementation is 282$\sim$545 times faster.
-In addition, our design achieves 954$\sim$2196 times higher power efficiency than the CPU implementation.
+In addition, our design achieves 141$\sim$296 times higher power efficiency than the CPU implementation.
 As for future improvements, we believe the proposed custom code transformation can also be applied to CPU and GPU implementations, but the latency profiling shows that the three MMMs cost less than 15\% of the total latency.
 We leave that for future work since it has a limited impact on the conclusions in this paper.
 The FPGA implementation is faster and more efficient due to tailor-made optimizations and a co-design approach.